vsupapo/FoodFinder/README.md

 ## Requirements
-To run the FoodFinder application, you will need the `Node.js v14`+.
+To run the FoodFinder application, you will need to install `Node.js v14`+.

 ## Installation
 - git clone the repository